4K Support in NextGen Live

 Hardware Requirements

-- Encoder: Hardware encoder with H.265 support recommended
+- Encoder: Hardware encoder with H.264 support required for input

 - CPU: High-performance processor for software encoding